H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 Jewish American military families and faith communities

-They benefit from formal federal recognition that some World War I and World War II Jewish servicemembers were mistakenly buried under markers indicating they were not Jewish, restoring religious identity and dignity in overseas U.S. military cemeteries.
+The bill puts the federal government on record that some Jewish World War I and World War II servicemembers were buried under markers indicating they were not Jewish, and commits the government to restoring religious identity on those graves.

 Who is affected by H.R.
 2701?